thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 I communicate well, I learn quickly, and I always strive for excellence in my work.
 I prefer remote work.

-I hold an MSc in Astronony & Astrophysics from the University of Porto (UP), Portugal.
+I hold a MSc in Astronony & Astrophysics from the University of Porto (UP), Portugal.

 You can read more about me [here](about.md) and my resume can be downloaded [here](https://drive.proton.me/urls/R98C9MZBWC#YHCtG50HqwKj).